 - Bob Dylan

 These interdisciplinary research interests come together under the theoretical gaze of Ecological Political Economy.
 This means I study the complex interactions between political economic structures and the environment, and I aim to research this relationship both at a theoretical level and through critical qualitative analyses and empirical case studies.
-My research has thus waded into a range of topical areas (sustainable transportation, energy and climate policy, and agro-ecology, notably), all from the point of view of political economy, and with an underlying interest in helping to understand and foster a just transition to a sustainable economy both in Canada and globally.
-I have examined case studies involving Alberta's bituminous sands, high-speed rail development; nuclear energy; and livestock production, and I am currently involved in projects examining alternative proteins and "green growth".
+My research has thus waded into a range of topical areas (sustainable transportation, energy and climate policy, and more recently agro-ecology and protein foods), all from the point of view of political economy, and with an underlying interest in helping to understand and foster a just transition to a sustainable economy both in Canada and globally.
+I have examined case studies involving Alberta's bituminous sands, high-speed rail development; nuclear energy; and livestock production, and I am currently involved in projects examining "sustainable protein" and "green growth".

 Please see my research page for a detailed list of publications and research interests, and my media and teaching pages for specific areas of expertise and mentorship.